Eliastik/page-shadow/src/README_EN.txt

 ### Version 2.11.5 (9/15/2025) :

-* Adapted the extension and its interface for mobile browsers (Firefox Android, Edge Android)
+* Adapted the extension and its interface for mobile browsers (Firefox Android, Edge Android);
+* Fixed a rare bug in the dark theme detection feature;
+* Fixed other minor bugs

 ### Version 2.11.4 (6/23/2025) :